stdlib-js/stdlib/docs/development.md

 $ make init
 ```

 Initializing the development environment configures [Git][git] hooks and other bells and whistles to aid in development.
-Git hooks are especially important as they enable automatic linting and testing to ensure that code meets style specifications and does not break.
+[Git][git] hooks are especially important as they enable automatic linting and testing to ensure that code meets style specifications and does not break.

 ## Verification